toniolio/DEMI/_Preprocessing/README.md

 ### Running the pipeline

-1. First, copy or move the contents of the BIDS-formatted dataset to the project's `bids` folder (to convert the loose EDF data to an organized BIDS dataset, you can use the `edf2bids.py` script as described below).
+1. First, copy or move the contents of the BIDS-formatted dataset to the project's `_Preprocessing/bids` folder (to convert the loose EDF data to an organized BIDS dataset, you can use the `edf2bids.py` script as described below).
-2. Navigate to the project folder in a terminal window.
+2. Navigate to the `_Preprocessing` folder in a terminal window.
 3. Run `pipenv install` at the terminal prompt (NOTE: if using a Python version other than 3.7, you may need to modify the project's Pipfile accordingly first).
 This will create a clean virtual environment for the project and install all the pipeline's dependencies within it.
 4. When you're ready, run `pipenv run python eeg_pipeline.py` in the terminal to start the process.
 5. Wait for several hours as the pipeline completes!